Getting feedback and help from the community in the form of tickets is an

 PHP version, CakePHP version).

-#cakephp IRC channel on Freenode has many
+CakePHP Slack workspace and the #cakephp IRC channel on Freenode have many

 developers available to help answer your questions.
 Also have a look at

 If you’ve found a security issue in CakePHP, please use the following procedure

 instead of the normal bug reporting system.
 Instead of using the bug tracker,

 mailing list or IRC please send an email to security [at] cakephp.org.